Do you know that the attention span of an average human being is 8 seconds?

 Are you telling me that you never noticed this before?

 As per Carol Austin Vice President of marketing for Baskin-Robbins, the Basking Robbins Logo is “meant to convey the fun and energy of the Baskin-Robbins brand.
-The 31 stands for our belief that our guests should have the opportunity to explore a fun, new ice cream flavor every day of the month.”
+The 31 stands for our belief that our guests should have the opportunity to explore a fun, new ice cream flavour every day of the month.”

 In 2006 Baskin Robbins revamped their brand and logo so that they decorate their worldwide stores.
 The current version was designed and launched in the year 2007.